Lady Mary Henrietta Juliana Osborne1

 F, #28916, d.
 18 January 1832

-Lady Anne North was the daughter of Frederick North, 2nd Earl of Guilford and Anne Speke.1,2 She married John Baker Holroyd, 1st Earl of Sheffield, son of Isaac Holroyd, on 20 January 1798.1 She died on 18 January 1832.1
+Lady Anne North was the daughter of Frederick North, 2nd Earl of Guilford and Anne Speke.1,2 She married John Baker-Holroyd, 1st Earl of Sheffield, son of Isaac Holroyd and Dorothy Baker, on 20 January 1798.1 She died on 18 January 1832.1

-As a result of her marriage, Lady Anne North was styled as Baroness Sheffield on 20 January 1798.
-From 20 January 1798, her married name became Holroyd.
-As a result of her marriage, Lady Anne North was styled as Countess of Sheffield on 16 January 1816.
+After her marriage, Lady Anne North was styled as Baroness Sheffield on 20 January 1798.
+From 20 January 1798, her married name became Baker-Holroyd.
+After her marriage, Lady Anne North was styled as Countess of Sheffield on 16 January 1816.

 Citations